SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-Table~\ref{table:cadsa_caxf} summarizes quantitative results on two in-house datasets, \textit{CADSA} and \textit{CAXF}~\cite{li2020cau}.
-Notably, our proposed {\tt SPIRONet} achieves $81.20\%$ sensitivity, $80.10\%$ ${\rm F_1}$, $68.27\%$ IoU, and $80.61\%$ MCC on the \textit{CADSA} dataset and $90.80\%$ sensitivity, $90.32\%$ ${\rm F_1}$, $82.48\%$ IoU, and $89.94\%$ MCC on the \textit{CAXF} dataset, surpassing all SOTA models by a considerable margin.
-On the \textit{CADSA} dataset, it is worth noting the significant improvement from {\tt CAU-net}~\cite{li2020cau} (the second best method) to {\tt SPIRONet} by $5.11\%$ in sensitivity.
-Improved sensitivity indicates that models are more capable of extracting thin vessels and vessel boundaries~\cite{liu2022full}, demonstrating {\tt SPIRONet} has superior abilities to learn discriminative vessel features.
+\textbf{In-house Datasets.} Table~\ref{table:cadsa_caxf} summarizes quantitative results on two in-house datasets, \textit{CADSA} and \textit{CAXF}~\cite{li2020cau}.
+Notably, the proposed SPIRONet achieves $81.20\%$ sensitivity, $80.10\%$ F1, $68.27\%$ IoU, and $80.61\%$ MCC on the \textit{CADSA} dataset and $90.80\%$ sensitivity, $90.32\%$ F1, $82.48\%$ IoU, and $89.94\%$ MCC on the \textit{CAXF} dataset, outperforming the compared SOTA models.
+On the \textit{CADSA} dataset, it is worth noting the $5.11\%$ sensitivity improvement of SPIRONet over CAU-net~\cite{li2020cau} (the second-best method).
+Higher sensitivity indicates that models are more capable of extracting thin vessels and vessel boundaries~\cite{liu2022full}, demonstrating that SPIRONet has a strong ability to learn discriminative vessel features.